 Often, the only person that reads a student’s work is the teacher, and maybe a parent.
 What if…

-- Stories and/or poems were gathered into an anthology that was bound into a real book.
+- Stories and/or poems were gathered into an anthology that was bound into a real book?
 My son’s fifth grade teacher does this every year.
-They produce multiple copies and have a book signing at the local Barnes and Nobel.
+They produce multiple copies and have a book signing at the local Barnes & Noble.
 Enough parents, relatives, and friends buy the book to pay for the printing and to supply each of the authors with a copy of the book for free.
 Extra proceeds get used for books for the class library.

 Mentor Younger Students

 For a variety of reasons, the year my daughter was in sixth grade, the sixth grade classes were a challenging group of kids.
 The principal was always telling them that they should behave well because they were an example for the younger students, but she never gave them real opportunities to lead.
 What if…

 - Older students were paired with younger students in a kindergarten buddies program?

 - Older students got to participate in meetings about school rules, especially in regards to recess and lunch, and their ideas were considered before decisions were made?

 - Older students were trained as mediators to help with playground disputes between younger students?